dankung/resize_imgcv01/README.md

 # resize_imgcv01

-Create a simple HTTP server application that listens on port 8080 to serves a specific function: resizing a jpeg image, in the form of base 64 encoded binary input data to the desired target dimension.
+Create a HTTP server application that listens on port 8080 to serves a specific function: resizing a jpeg image, in the form of base 64 encoded binary input data to the desired target dimension.
 The server only needs to serve exactly single API below: